Radish Greens Pesto, a simple food waste recovery recipe using radish leaves in place of basil in pesto sauce. Easy

 - Radish Greens Chimichurri

 Looking for more outside-the-box pesto recipes?
-We've got you covered.
+We’ve got you covered.
 We love using carrot greens in pesto, beet leaves in pesto, basil pesto with broccoli stems, plant-based pesto made with arugula, vegan pesto with fresh parsley, pesto made with kale, pesto made with cilantro, pesto made from celery leaves, and also making a nut-free pesto with chickpeas, pesto with sunflower seeds, or pesto with pumpkin seeds.
 The pesto possibilities are truly endless!